 Some fibreglass pool companies offer DIY pool kits you can buy and install yourself with the incentive of saving you some money.
 While your DIY pool kit might only cost you around $15,000, it’s important to understand the additional installation costs you’ll face on top of that, not to mention the associated risks and other hidden costs of installing your own pool.
 Most people find having a professional pool builder supply and install their pool is more cost-effective, it’s less hassle and gives them peace of mind that it’s safe and secure.

-The price range for getting your new fibreglass pool installed by a pool builder starts at around $35,000 - $40,000 for a smaller pool and can cost anywhere up $80,000 for larger pools plus extras.
+The price range for getting your new fibreglass pool installed by a pool builder starts at around $35,000 - $40,000 for a smaller pool and can cost anywhere up to $90,000 for larger pools plus extras.
 I know – that’s a pretty big price range.
 The factors that influence the cost of your pool mostly come down to personal preferences, the conditions of your pool site, and the technology of the pool shell (which depends on the manufacturer), but here are a few things that will alter the cost:

 Access to your pool site